vinothrao/RecruitManage/README.md

 #FairWarning : It's an experimental project.
 So still more architectural changes and implementation are under process.Right now concentrating on Dockerizing and up with Kubernetes so that it will act as good example.

-Recruit mage service web application This is sample project that includes the following features :
+Recruit manage service web application This is sample project that includes the following features :
 •	Service-Repository architecture with Facade pattern
 •	webapi with Angular as front end
 •	Docker container support